DarthKitten2130/Chess/README.md

 2. Install Python if not already installed
 3. Download pygame from pip
 4. Execute main.py
-5. **Please note, the main branch is for Linux systems, while the Windows branch is for Windows systems.
-Clone as necessary.**

 I accept any issues on this repo.

 Have fun!